1. Do I need to be licensed in order to receive referral fees?

 b.
 A back office with marketing materials, company links and documents, and genealogy and income reports

 e.
-Licensed Producers to handle insurance quotes, paperwork, claims and customer service (this saves you $1,000's every month)
+Licensed Producers to handle insurance quotes, paperwork, claims and customer service ($3,000 per month value)

 f.
 Debit card with company logo to receive referral fees, commissions and bonuses each week and month (can be transferred to your bank account)

 g.
 You are paid as a referring agent, as we are the selling/servicing agents.
-You do not need E&O coverage to earn a referral fee (this saves you about $1,500 every year)
+You do not need E&O coverage to earn a referral fee ($1,496 annual value)

 What are the hours of operation and location of I-insureme and the Agency Building Center?